air2k

 Do you ride in snow?
 Are you tired of bad traction in winter?

-Are you willing to take some weight on your bike for nice grip?
+Are you willing to put some weight on your bike for a nice grip?

-If so, you might be in need of screw tires!
+If so, you might be in need of the screw tires!

 This article with pictures and video shows you a way to make your own